Sugar soap: North America

 The comparable cleaning product in Canada and the US is trisodium phosphate, also known as "TSP".
-However, due to environmental concerns about the impact of phosphorus on lakes and streams, products labeled TSP may not actually contain any trisodium phosphate.
+However, due to environmental concerns about the impact of phosphate on lakes and streams, products labeled TSP may not actually contain any trisodium phosphate.

 "Sugar Soap" in the US is generally a cosmetic product.
 If sugar is actually used in the product it helps the natural soap to generate more lather.

 France and The Netherlands

 A comparable product in France and The Netherlands is sold under the brand name St Marc.
 It is branded by Reckitt Benckiser and its formula is a derivative of a resin soap made from terpene.
 The ingredients listed in the safety data sheet include >30% sodium carbonate.

 Australia and New Zealand

 Comparable products in Australia and New Zealand are sold under the brand name Selleys and XL.
 The chemical compositions listed in their safety data sheets include Sodium carbonate, Sodium lauryl ether sulfate, Sodium tripolyphosphate, and Potassium Hydroxide.